rob-bar/vibe-code-apps-start/3-weather-widget/README.md

 ## ⛅️ Your app should let you:

 - Select a location — via search, dropdown, or a draggable pin on a map.
 - Display the current weather in style.
+Maybe find the opportunity to give some good images to inspire your ai coding buddy.
 - Show a 5-day forecast that looks smooth and scrollable.
 - Adapt its vibe to match the mood of the skies — bright, stormy, or mysteriously foggy.